 Less than 10 miles from Palm Springs resides Cathedral City.
 Deriving its name from the eponymous Cathedral Canyon, the City also features the natural landmarks of desert and mountain ranges common to Coachella Valley.
 Visitors frequently take to Cathedral City’s sparkling golf courses, which are the area’s prominent attractions, in the Boulder and Pebble courses of the Cimarron Golf Resort, as well as the Cathedral Canyon Golf Club course.

 Cave Creek, Arizona is an archeologist’s dream.
 Myriads of Hopi Indian tribal artifacts line the mountainsides and stone formations, and the flora is entirely unique to the region.
 Naturally, Cave Creek shares the abundant sunshine and divine landscape of greater Arizona, which consequently draws countless visitors each year to its location.
-Unlike nearby Phoenix, Cave Creek is relatively secluded from the hustle and bustle of the metropolitan.
-Therefore the lifestyle is entirely Western, with rural development, open trails, spaces and wildlife habitats, and overwhelmingly fantastic views.
+The lifestyle of this city is entirely Western, with rural development, open trails, spaces and wildlife habitats, and overwhelmingly fantastic views.

 Following in the steps of its fellow northeastern cities within the early Colonies, the city of Concord was established around the spirit of unity, harmony, and friendship.
 As the name “Concord” actually means “with harmony,” these characteristics are seen all over the city.
 Residential, business, industrial, and historical elements are all blended together to make Concord an impressive cocktail of evolution and tradition.